Murder Suicide In Monee - 1340 WJOL

-The Monee Police Department is investigating a fatal shooting that occurred on the 4900 Block of Main St. The multiple shooting involved three family members, occurring at approximately 8:10 Wednesday night.
+The Monee Police Department is investigating a fatal shooting that occurred on Wednesday night.
+It was in the 4900 Block of Main Street that Monee Police responded to call of shots fired in a residential neighborhood near Will-Center Road.
+The multiple shooting involved three family members, occurring at approximately 8:10 Wednesday night.
+Two family members died, including the man who allegedly shot them.

-Monee Police responded to “shots fired” call in the residential neighborhood near Will-Center Rd.
-Upon arrival, officers learned that a 47-year-old male suspect had fled the scene and drove away after shooting two family members, leaving one in critical condition, the other in serious condition.
-The critically injured female family member was later pronounced dead at Olympia Fields.
+A female called 911 operators and reported that a man had a gun, then the line went dead.
+When officers arrived they discovered two shooting victims.
+Two other teenagers in the home identified the victims as their mother and sister.
+They told officers that their father had shot both victims and had fled the scene.
+The mother and sister were transported to the hospital.
+Thirty-six-year-old Tiffany Lee, was later pronounced dead at Olympia Fields.

-At approximately 9:40p.m., Officers and Emergency Medical Services were dispatched to Will-Center Rd and Dralle Rd for a possible sighting of the suspect vehicle.
-Upon arrival, officers from the Will County Sheriffs Police and University Park Police found the suspect fatally wounded.
+The father 40-year-old Damien Lee, was found in University Park in a car with a self inflicted gunshot wound.

 Comments